Elflare/memos.nvim/README.md

 -   **Delete Memos**: Delete memos directly from the list.
 -   **Customizable**: Configure API endpoints, keymaps, and more.
 -   **First-time Setup**: On first launch, you will be prompted to enter your Memos host and token.
 You can choose to save these permanently.
+-   **Floating Window**: Optional LazyVim-style floating window for the memo list.

 ## 📦 Installation